immutables/immutables.github.io/getstarted.md

 _Immutables_ annotation processor runs under any Java build tool that uses `javac` as compiler backend (given annotation processing is not disabled in build tool configuration).
 _Eclipse JDT compiler_ (ECJ) also supports this annotation processor.
 See [Using annotation processor in IDE](/apt.html).

-There's known issue with Javac incremental compilation and annotation processing, which appeared not so long ago.
+**Note:** There's known issue with Javac incremental compilation and annotation processing, which appeared not so long ago.
 Build tools like Maven are also affected by this.
 Most often commands like `mvn clean compile` will resolve any such problems by forcing full build.
 For other workarounds you could see [PojoBuilder wiki: Incremental Compilation and Maven](https://github.com/mkarneim/pojobuilder/wiki/Incremental-Compilation-and-Maven).
 Search phrase: "java.lang.IllegalStateException: endPosTable already set".

 ## Create immutable object